Technologicat/mcpyrate/quasiquotes.md

 *Macro hygiene* refers to preserving the meaning of an identifier, from the macro definition site, to the macro use site.
-This is a highly desirable feature, and `mcpy` supports it via an explicit opt-in construct, which we call *hygienic unquoting*.
+This is a highly desirable feature, and `mcpyrate` supports it via an explicit opt-in construct, which we call *hygienic unquoting*.

 *Hygienic unquoting* captures *a value* at macro definition time, and